Skip to main content

 • What to gather: Basic ID, any registration form, and sometimes residency or health paperwork.

-California is a strong example.
-Cabrillo College’s Courses for Older Adults offers tuition-free noncredit courses designed for adults age 55 and older.
-San Diego College of Continuing Education’s Emeritus program also offers noncredit courses built for older adults.
+California has strong examples.
+Cabrillo College offers tuition-free noncredit courses designed for adults age 55 and older.
+San Diego Continuing Education has an Emeritus program with classes designed for adults 55 and older.
 These programs are often better than a traditional waiver if your goal is learning, connection, and routine rather than a degree.

 Senior visitor programs that let you sit in on regular college classes